Apple Cabbage Salad

 • Walnuts: Apples and walnuts are very on-brand for autumn.
 Make sure to toast the nuts before stirring them into the salad.
 Spread the walnuts on a sheet pan and toast them in a 350-degree F oven for 5-7 minutes.
 You can also use toasted almonds.

-• Blue Cheese: Kind of funky and salty, blue cheese goes perfectly with the bitter cabbage and the sweet-tart apples.
+• Blue Cheese: Kind of funky and salty, blue cheese goes well with the bitter cabbage and the sweet-tart apples.
 If you aren’t a fan, swap it out for feta or goat cheese.
+They both will give you that saltiness without being as pungent.

 • Parsley: For a finishing touch of fresh herbs, I also add chopped parsley.

-• Champagne vinaigrette: For the dressing, I make vinaigrette with champagne vinegar, whole grain Dijon mustard and garlic.
+• Champagne vinaigrette: For the dressing, I make vinaigrette with champagne vinegar, whole grain Dijon mustard, garlic, olive oil, salt and pepper.
+You can substitute with white wine vinegar or apple cider vinegar.

-2. Combine the ingredients.
+1. Combine the salad ingredients.
 In a big bowl, stir together the green cabbage, red cabbage, apples, scallions, walnuts, blue cheese and parsley.

-4. Drizzle the vinaigrette into the salad.
-Toss everything around, so the cabbage and apples are all dressed.
+3. Drizzle the vinaigrette into the salad.
+Toss everything around, so the cabbage and apples are all well dressed.

 Can You Serve This As Apple Cabbage Slaw Instead of A Salad?